 The Self Preservation 8

-Self-Preservation 8s are excessive and forceful in their pursuit of what they believe supports their physical well-being.
+Self-Preservation Eights tend to be excessive and forceful in the pursuit of what they believe supports physical well-being.
 This amounts to an excessive preoccupation with autonomy.
-They hate to answer to others, and aim for self-reliance above all.
+They do not want to have to answer to others, and they aim to be self-reliant above all.

 Character Example: It’s impossible to forget Cary Grant’s crusty, self-serving 8 in the romantic wartime comedy Father Goose.
 A man looking out only for his own interests, who shamelessly steals gas from the military outpost, Walter winds up marooned on an island when a military vessel rams his boat, to force him to stay there.
 He drowns his sorrows in booze—and the only way the military can get him to report Japanese plains is by promising him one bottle per plane.
 To get himself off the island and out of its responsibilities, Walter makes a middle of the night run to a neighboring island where instead of the relief promised to him, he finds a French schoolteacher and a bunch of (in his word) “brats.”
 The gaggle of girls take over his hut, hide all his booze, and make his life a living hell, until Walter, out of a begrudging sense of sympathy for them, falls in love with their teacher and saves them all from the Japanese invaders, at the cost of his very own boat.
 But even then, he still refuses to admit he capsized the lifeboat.

 The Social Eight